 Upon vacating an assigned space, the resident is responsible for returning their room and/or suite to a condition suitable for another person to occupy (broom swept, cleared of personal items, and furnishings reset to a standard position).
 Failure to return the vacated space to an acceptable condition shall result in cleaning and/or damage charges to the resident.
 Any personal items left by the resident after their deadline to vacate will be considered abandoned and shall be disposed of by the College and the resident shall be charged for any disposal costs.

 The College reserves the right to change the locks and/or not allow access to the resident's room or residence hall in cases when a resident has not vacated by the required deadline.

 Residents shall be responsible for all costs and direct or indirect damages suffered by the College in connection with a failure to check out and/or vacate by the stated deadline.

 The College assumes no responsibility for injury to persons, or loss of or damage to items of personal property that occur in its buildings or on its grounds, prior to, during, or subsequent to the period of this Contract.
-The College strongly encourages all residents to secure renters insurance or ensure that their belongings are covered under an existing insurance policy (such as a family homeowner's insurance policy).
+The College strongly encourages all residents to secure renters' insurance or ensure that their belongings are covered under an existing insurance policy (such as a family homeowner's insurance policy).